GM in talks to buy small Peugeot stake - sources

 Any stake investment in Peugeot would have little impact on the balance sheet of GM, which ended 2011 with $37.5 billion in liquidity.

-(Reporting by Christian Plumb in Paris, Philipp Halstrick in Frankfurt and Soyoung Kim in New York; Additional reporting by Deepa Seetharaman in Detroit, Editing by Gary Hill)
+(Reporting by Christian Plumb in Paris, Philipp Halstrick in Frankfurt and Soyoung Kim in New York; additional reporting by Deepa Seetharaman; Editing by Gary Hill)